Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 The chatbot who launched a new era is now supported!
 Simply start a new chat and click the extension icon to get a magnificent export in your downloads!

-🤯 New architecture, new features, new possibilities!
+🤯 New architecture, new possibilities!
 Huge changes under the hood!
 The extension is now more robust and easier to maintain.

+🧩 Under the hood improvements and bug fixes
+Improving the extraction process and fixing sources extraction bugs.

 # 2.9.7
 🐞 Fixing some bugs